wearvr/pico-vr-unity-sdk-instructions/docs/pico-goblin-buttons-hummingbird-controller.md

   <img alt="Hummingbird button positions" width="500px" src="assets/HummingbirdDiagram.svg">
 </p>

+## Pico Neo & Neo Controller

+The Pico Neo headset is a 6 degrees of freedom headset and provides the same basic gaze-based pointer input and buttons for operating system functionality that the Pico Goblin does.

+#### Pico Neo controller

+Each Pico Neo headset is sold with a single Pico Neo controller, but it also provides support for a second if you want your VR experiences to incorporate input from both of the player's hands.
+Pico Neo controllers support 3 degrees of freedom.

+Like the Humminegbird controller, integrating with the Neo controller(s) is an **optional** step, but is highly encouraged for experiences that can make use of additional forms of input.

 <p align="center">
   <img alt="Hummingbird button positions" width="500px" src="assets/PicoNeoController.svg">
 </p>

+## Integrating with headset and controller input

 To install, drag the `Assets/PicoMobileSDK/Pvr_Controller/Prefabs/PvrController0` prefab into your scene so it appears as a child of `Pvr_UnitySDK` (at the same level as `Head`).